From the Ecosystem: Saudi Arabia sets a blueprint for global entrepreneurship

 The international talent pool presented a different challenge.
 For candidates hailing from outside the Kingdom, it was a matter of convincing them to relocate and operate in Saudi Arabia.
 Multi-nationals were naturally hesitant to enter the market, but the spike in opportunities and the enhancements in quality of life has turned the Saudi ecosystem into an attractive playing ground for global players.

 Several successful startups have emerged in the kingdom over recent years, including online grocery platform Nana, fintech company Tamara, e-commerce enabler Salla, Arabic-powered social media analytics platform Lucidya, as well as food delivery platform and the first tech startup to IPO Jahez.
-While VC investment in Saudi-based startups crossed the $ 1Bn mark for the first time in 2022, the landscape was immensely different in 2015 or even further in 2010.
+While VC investment in Saudi-based startups crossed the $1Bn mark for the first time in 2022, the landscape of Saudi Arabia’s entrepreneurship was immensely different in 2015 or even further in 2010.

 When H.E.
 Dr. Nabeel Koshak, who now heads the Saudi Venture Capital Company to direct the influx of investment being made in Saudi-based funds, was spearheading the early days of the Waddi Makkah startup programs experience, he was met with skepticism.
 Dr. Koshak saw the potential in this nascent ecosystem as early as 2010, embracing his academic playing field to run accelerator/incubator and startup grant funding programs at Um Al Qurah University.